 - Provide autonomy.
 Scientific studies have proven that people thrive when given autonomy at work.
 While it doesn’t mean giving free rein, it does mean offering your employees latitude in decision-making responsibility in the projects they're working on.

 - Monitor team mood.
-Sophie von Stumm, Goldsmiths University psychologist suggests a "focus on good mood as a performance booster."
-This doesn't mean ignoring negative emotions, but rather integrating both positive and negative emotions with a positive outlook as you either solve problems conveyed by dissatisfaction or leverage opportunities uncovered by having an open mind.
+Sophie von Stumm, Professor of Psychology in Education at the University of York, suggests a “focus on good mood as a performance booster.”
+This doesn’t mean ignoring negative emotions; rather, you’re integrating both positive and negative emotions with a positive outlook as you either solve problems conveyed by dissatisfaction or leverage opportunities uncovered by having an open mind.

 - Be kind.
 Always say please and thank you.
 Asking employees, rather than telling them to do something, builds on autonomy and a sense of trust.
 And thanking someone for doing good work, making a deadline or achieving a sales goal is good business.
 Yep.
 Your mother was right on this one.